 The authors have documented twelve principles of Agile together with the Agile Manifesto.
-These principles support things like trust, self-organization of teams (A Scrum book, 2019, Scrum Pattern Group), collaboration between teams, appropriate working schedules and continuous delivery.
+These principles support things like trust, the self-organization of teams (A Scrum book, 2019, Scrum Pattern Group), a collaboration between teams, appropriate working schedules, and continuous delivery.
 Agile inspires people to adjust their working model in line with the agile principles as listed in the Agile Manifesto.

-1. Scrum is formed based on easy practices however encourages small changes in how you organise your project activities.
-However, many non-software development professionals claim that Srum is designed only for a software development area of work.
+1. Scrum is formed based on easy practices however encourages small changes in how you organize your project activities.
+However, many non-software development professionals claim that Scrum is designed only for a software development area of work.
 This typically leads to adapting to methods whose goal is hypothesis falsification.

 2. The constructive (or interpretive) worldview considers implementing a custom Scrum framework to be a corporate affair and can be implemented only with specialized tools.

 3. The participatory (or transformative) view holds that research is meant for bringing out transformation in the mindset and uses the best resources you have and has an action agenda to stimulate change through intervention.